CS 87: Aesthetics of Computing, Fall 2026

 COURSE OBJECTIVES

-When you go to look at the schedule linked above - you might think an important topic, reading, idea, or even particular aesthetic object (a song, picture, movie) is missing.
+You might also think an important topic, reading, idea, or even particular aesthetic object (a song, picture, movie) is missing.
 If so, tell me!
 Convince me it matters, and it’ll become part of the class!

 PROFESSOR INFO

-Andrei Migunov Office: Collier-Scripps Room 321 Office hours below Email: firstname dot lastname at drake dot edu
+Andrei Migunov Office: Collier-Scripps Room 321 Email: firstname dot lastname at drake dot edu

 READING, VIEWING, AND LISTENING

 Reading is a major part of this course, possibly the most important part.
 Reading does not mean simply parsing the words on the page.
 It means thinking carefully in order to understand their meaning.
 This is a basic responsibility and cannot be waived.
-It is your job to understand our readings, they cannot be ‘digested’ for you.
+If you are not willing to do it, please drop the course.
+It is your job to try to understand our readings, I expect it from you, and they cannot be ‘digested’ for you by someone else.
 If you don’t try your absolute best to understand them, then we cannot discuss them.
 You will read material that is challenging, and you might see words you are not familiar with.
-It is your responsibility to look them up.
+It is your responsibility to look them up and figure out on your own what they mean before asking for help.
 That said, don’t get hung up on everything all the time.
 Exercise your best judgment to decide how you read, when you really need to look something up, when it’s an inessential thing you can skip over at least for now, etc. Read slowly and carefully, and always read the entire assigned reading.
 When you finish reading something, rephrase it in your own words to yourself.
 Sometimes you can’t do that on the first pass, and you need to take another look.
+Take notes on what you read - make note of questions you have and ideas you have, you will use them later.

 WRITING